nautilor/nvim/README.md

 | "n"               | "\<leader>lc"        | "Toggle autocompiling for tex files"                       |
 | "n"               | "\<leader>/"         | "\<cmd>nohlsearch\<CR>"                                    |

+> Note: used cinnamon.nvim for some smooth scrolling, you can find the keybindings in the cinnamon.lua file

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request on GitHub.